-Do you have a mental illness and currently live in a nursing facility?
+Do you have a behavioral health diagnosis and currently live in a nursing facility?
 Would you like to live more independently and in the community?
 If you answered yes, there are several options for you.

 Recovery Requires a Community

 Recovery Requires a Community is a program run by the Ohio Department of Mental Health and Addiction Services.
-It is specifically for people with mental illness or substance use disorders who live in nursing facilities.
+It is specifically for people with behavioral health diagnoses (like mental illness or substance use disorders) who live in nursing facilities or who recently moved from a nursing facility and need help to avoid re-admission.
 This program may be able to help you meet your goal to live more independently in the community.

 How does Recovery Requires a Community help?

 Recovery Requires a Community is supposed to fill any gaps in funding that are a barrier to your move back to the community.
-The program is flexible enough to cover any item or service you need to help sustain you in the community.
-It is also short-term and should be used as a last resort.
-Recovery Requires a Community can help you:
+The program offers funding that is short-term and temporary and should be used as a last resort.
+Recovery Requires a Community may be able to help you with:

 How do I apply for Recovery Requires a Community?

 You should also apply for HOME Choice, which stands for “Helping Ohioans Move, Expanding Choice.”
 The Ohio Department of Medicaid runs this program.
-It is for people who are on Medicaid and who have been in an institutional setting for at least 90 days in a row and want to live in the community.
-An institutional setting can be a nursing facility, an intermediate care facility for people with intellectual disabilities, a hospital, or a residential treatment facility.
+It is for people who are on Medicaid and who have been in an institutional setting for at least 60 days in a row and want to live in the community (there are other eligibility requirements).
+An institutional setting can be a nursing facility, an intermediate care facility for people with intellectual disabilities, or a hospital.

 How can HOME Choice help?

-If you are enrolled in HOME Choice, you get to choose a transition coordinator.
+If you are enrolled in HOME Choice, you will have a transition coordinator.
 This person will help you do things like find housing (an apartment, for example) or access the services you may need in the community.
-You also get up to $2,000 to help make the transition successful.
+You may also get money to help make the transition successful.
 You can use this money to pay for things like new furniture, a security deposit, start-up groceries or moving expenses.